bhanu18/unit_conversion/README.md

 # README #

-This is a unit conversion module with CRUD abilities for measurement units and system.
+This is a unit conversion module with CRUD abilities for measurement units and system using nodeJS runing handlebars view engine.

 ### What is this repository for? ###

-* Quick summary
+* The unit conversion can be use when added the conversion pairs to find the right conversion values

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
+* To run the app the requirement is only add Mongo DB database, can use cloud version
+* add a .env file at the root folder and use MONGO_DB_CONNECTION_STRING variable to define the connection string
+* Run npm i to install all the dependecies
-* How to run tests
+* npm run dev to run the app and go to localhost:5000
-* Deployment instructions